-Anxiety can affect every aspect of a person’s life.
-It affects how people think and how they feel, and it also has physical symptoms.
+Anxiety can impact every aspect of a person’s life.
+It affects how people think and feel, and it has physical symptoms.

-Anxiety resembles fear, but when a person experiences fear, they know what they are afraid of – whereas anxiety is often less specific.
+Anxiety resembles fear, but when a person experiences fear, they know why they are afraid.
+Anxiety is often less specific.